July 21, 2025

 • Old Saigon in Makati: A Taste of True Vietnamese Cuisine

-• If you’re ever wandering around Makati with a craving for true Vietnamese flavors, follow your nose (and heart) to Old Saigon, where the portions are generous, the flavors are authentic, and every meal is made with love and attention.
+• If you ever find yourself wandering around Makati with a craving for true Vietnamese flavors, you should go to Old Saigon, where the portions are generous, the flavors are authentic, and every meal is made with love and attention.

 IMAGE from Old Saigon